 Develops perceptual and manual skills necessary in responsive drawing.
 The major objective is the development of “seeing” in a way that can be translated into all forms of drawing.
 Explore line, shape, value, space, volume, composition, perspective and drawing’s expressive qualities using a variety of drawing media.
 Spring.
 Group: IV.

 An exploration of printmaking techniques such as collagraph, silkscreen, linoleum and wood cut, drypoint, intaglio, and monoprint.
 In addition to refining traditional skills, individual experimentation is encouraged.
-Spring 2012, and alternate years.
+Spring, alternate years.
 Group: IV

 Familiarizes students with theories of design and furnishes experience in the use of tools common to the visual arts professions.
 Uses elements of design, line, form, color, and typography to explore visual concepts such as composition, proportion, balance, and movement.
 This course is an entry-level course and is recommended for those planning to take VA 150 Introduction to Computer Graphics.
 Offered selectively.
 Group: IV